schmidt/structured_warnings/README.md

 ### Known Issues

-Although the library transparently coorperates with Ruby's built-in
-<code>Kernel#warn</code>, it may not override +rb_warn+ which is used internally to emit
-"method redefined", "void context", and "parenthesis" warnings.
-They may not be manipulated by structured_warnings.
+In Ruby versions before 2.4, the library may not extend Ruby's internal warnings handled by the C-level function `rb_warn`.
+Therefore warnings like "method redefined", "void context", and "parenthesis" may not be manipulated by `structured_warnings`.

 ## Usage

 To get you started - here is a short example

-In order to use `structured\_warnings` in library code, use the following code.
+In order to use `structured_warnings` in library code, use the following code.

 ```ruby
 # in lib/...